-Detailed geological mapping and extensive geophysical surveying of the Pampa projects portfolio, focused on Block 4, Block 3, Redondo-Veronica and Arrieros, to date, have been advanced since inception of the Company in December 2020, and continues to advance through to the date of this MD&A. The Buenavista target at Block 4 has emerged as a new priority drilling objective for H1 2023.
+Detailed geological mapping and extensive geophysical surveying of the Pampa projects portfolio, focused on Buenavista, Block 3, Redondo-Veronica and Arrieros, to date, have been advanced since inception of the Company in December 2020, and continues to advance through to the date of this MD&A, including scout drill testing at Redondo-Veronica (2021) and scout drill testing at Buenavista (current).
 Other significant advances or changes in the portfolio include:

-- Redondo-Veronica is located along the Eocene-Oligocene (Domeyko) porphyry copper belt of northern Chile, to the south of Arrieros, and approximately midway between the Gaby and giant Escondida porphyry copper mining districts.
+Redondo-Veronica is located along the Eocene-Oligocene (Domeyko) porphyry copper belt of northern Chile, to the south of Arrieros, and approximately midway between the Gaby and giant Escondida porphyry copper mining districts.
 Geological mapping at the project was completed and identified five separate areas of hydrothermal alteration with characteristics of porphyry copper systems, with intervening areas of post-mineral, gravel filled "pampas."
 One of the five areas was subject to significant historic exploration, including drill testing, but the historic results are not available to Pampa.
-Geophysical surveying comprising 3D-Vector-IP, MagnetoTellurics and drone magnetics surveying was completed, and an initial drill test of three of the five identified areas of interest totalling 1,956m in 7 holes was completed in 2021, with encouraging results for deep porphyry systems at two of these target areas. - Block 2 was abandoned by the Company during the reporting period as a result of negative results, and the Arrieros project was reduced in size in order to focus on the principal geophysical anomaly discovered by Pampa.
+Geophysical surveying comprising 3D-Vector-IP, MagnetoTellurics and drone magnetics surveying was completed, and an initial drill test of three of the five identified areas of interest totalling 1,956m in 7 holes, was completed in 2021, with encouraging results for deep porphyry systems at two of these target areas.

+• In 2022, Block 2 was abandoned by the Company due to negative results, and the Arrieros project was reduced in size to focus on the principal geophysical anomaly discovered by Pampa.

-Since inception of the Company, limited available additional ground has been staked around both the Redondo-Veronica and Block 4 projects in order to further protect encouraging results and targets to date.
+Since inception of the Company, limited available additional ground has been staked around the Redondo-Veronica and Buenavista projects in order to further protect encouraging results and targets to date.

 Wholly Owned Domeyko Projects Ownership Ownership % Area Hectares

 Arrieros Pampa Metals Chile SpA 100 900

 Redondo Veronica Pampa Metals Chile SpA 100 6,600

 Block 3 Pampa Metals Chile SpA 100 10,100

-Block 4 Pampa Metals Chile SpA 100 6,800
+Buenavista Pampa Metals Chile SpA 100 6,800

 Pampa Targets - Total: 24,400